 MEMORY VERSE: “You have charged us to keep your commandments carefully.
 Oh, that my actions would consistently reflect your decrees.
 Then I will not be ashamed to compare my life with your commands.”
 PSALM 119:4-6 (NLT)

-This Week’s Finish Line: God is the same yesterday, today and tomorrow!
+This Week’s Finish Line: God is the same yesterday, today and forever!